Hilbert–Bernays paradox: Formulation

-Alas, (4) is absurd, since no number is identical with its successor.
+But (4) is absurd, since no number is identical with its successor.

 Solutions

 Since, given the diagonal lemma, every sufficiently strong theory will have to accept something like (H), absurdity can only be avoided either by rejecting the principle of naive reference (R) or by rejecting classical logic (which validates the reasoning from (R) and (H) to absurdity).
 On the first approach, typically whatever one says about the Liar paradox carries over smoothly to the Hilbert–Bernays paradox.
 The paradox presents instead distinctive difficulties for many solutions pursuing the second approach: for example, solutions to the Liar paradox that reject the law of excluded middle (which is not used by the Hilbert–Bernays paradox) have denied that there is such a thing as the referent of h; solutions to the Liar paradox that reject the law of noncontradiction (which is likewise not used by the Hilbert–Bernays paradox) have claimed that h refers to more than one object.